When are you not entitled to flight compensation?

 Air traffic controller strikes have the biggest impact, as they affect flights not only in the airport but also nearby flights.
 However, all types of staff can cause a Munich Airport strike, from luggage handlers to security personnel.

 According to Regulation (EC) 261/2004, staff strikes are outside of the airlines’ control.
 Therefore, if your flight disruption was due to a strike you’re not eligible for Munich Airport compensation.

 Bad weather conditions at Munich Airport

-Wind speed and visibility are some of the most common culprits behind weather-caused disruption.
-And just because the weather is clear at your airport doesn’t mean that it’s not terrible at your destination.
-If the airport you’re trying to fly to reports that weather there is unsuitable for flying, the airline can do little else but delay or cancel the strike.
+Wind speed and visibility are some of the most common culprits behind weather-related disruptions, and just because the weather is clear at your airport doesn’t mean the weather is safe for landing at your destination.

 Wind speed and poor visibility are common issues behind weather-related disruptions.
 Disruptions can also occur because of poor weather conditions at your destination.
 Just because the weather is safe for taking off, doesn’t mean it’s safe for landing.
 If weather conditions are not fit for flying, the airline has little choice but to cancel or delay the flight.